aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

 ## 1. Install requirements

 1.1\.
-Install the Amazon ECS CLI.
+Install the Amazon ECS CLI, will be used to push the image docker to an Amazon ECR repository with the **ecs-cli push** command.

 ``` bash
 sudo curl -o /usr/local/bin/ecs-cli https://amazon-ecs-cli.s3.amazonaws.com/ecs-cli-linux-amd64-latest